-The Citrus Heights Police Department K-9 Unit is led by Lt.
-Chad Morris and Sgt.
-Brian Barron.
+The Citrus Heights Police Department K-9 Unit is led by Sgt.
+Kane Kissam and Lt.
+Wesley Herman.
 The unit currently has four K-9 handlers who are partnered with their purebred German Shepherd or Belgium Malinois canines.

 All dogs used by the Citrus Heights Police Department go through a battery of tests and hundreds of hours of training before being certified for use in the Patrol Services Division.